hpca-uji/PyDTNN/README.md

     equal to 0 it is disabled.
 Default: 0.0.
   - `--augment-saturation-factor`: The maximum saturation to apply in training images.
 Value ranges from 0 (no brightness), to 1 (same), up to infinity.
 Default: 1.0.
-  - `--augment-mask`: Probability to mask training images.
+  - `--augment-blur`: Probability to blur training images.
 If the value is less or equal to 0 it is disabled.
 Default: 0.0.
-  - `--augment-mask-size`: Size to mask training images.
+  - `--augment-blur-size`: Size to blur training images.
 Default: 16.
-  - `--augment-blur`: Probability to blur training images.
+  - `--augment-mask`: Probability to mask training images.
 If the value is less or equal to 0 it is disabled.
 Default: 0.0.
-  - `--augment-blur-size`: Size to blur training images.
+  - `--augment-mask-size`: Size to mask training images.
 Default: 16.
-  - `--input-crop`, `--no-input-crop`: Crop the images.
-True if specified.
-Default: False.
-  - `--input-crop-perc`: Central crop percentage of the images.
-Default: 0.875.
-  - `--input-scale`, `--no-input-scale`: Resize the images.
-True if specified.
-Default: False.
-  - `--input-scale-size`: New size of the images.
-Default: 300.
   - `--augment-perspective`: Probability to change the perspective in training images.
 If the value is less or equal to 0 it is disabled.
 Default: 0.0.
   - `--augment-perspective-factor`: The perspective distortion factor.
 The ranges are from 0.0 to 0.5.
 Default:
     0.25.
+  - `--augment-rotate`: Probability to rotate training images.
+If the value is less or equal to 0 it is disabled.
+Default: 0.0.
+  - `--augment-rotate-degree`: The maximum degree to rotate training images.
+Default: 90.0.
   - `--input-normalize`, `--no-input-normalize`: Normalize dataset.
 Default: False.
   - `--input-normalize-offset`: Offset samples by a value.
-Default: -0.45.
+Default: 0.0.
   - `--input-normalize-scale`: Scale samples by a value.
+If 0 use dataset default.
+Default: 0.0.
+  - `--augment-shuffle`, `--no-augment-shuffle`: Shuffle training images.
+Default: True.
+  - `--use-class-weights`, `--no-use-class-weights`: True if use the class-weights parameter,  False to set all classes' weights with the same value.
+Default: False.
+  - `--class-weights`: List modifiers separated by a comma to indicate the weights of every class.
+If the value is `None` it will use the default datasets inverted value;  if the dataset has not a default value, all classes will weight `1`.
+Example, with 3
-Default: 3.75.
+    classes: `0.4,1.8,0.2`.
+Default: ().

 - Optimization options:
   - `--fused-bn-relu`, `--no-fused-bn-relu`: Fuse BatchNormalization and Relu layers.
 True if specified.
 Default: False.